shuuri-labs/shuurinet-nix/modules/openwrt/configs/auto-deploy-readme.md

 - **First-time deployment**: When you first enable the service, it runs during system activation
 - **Configuration changes**: When you modify the OpenWRT configuration and rebuild, the service detects the change and redeploys
-- **System reboot**: The service runs again after system reboot to ensure the configuration is applied
 - **Per-config dependencies**: Each config can optionally specify which service it depends on

 ## Configuration Options